• Skip to primary navigation

 • Tomatoes - You can use salad tomatoes or cherry tomatoes.

-• Sun-dried tomatoes - This gives the dish a real burst of tomato flavour and a little splash of the oil from the jar adds extra flavour too.
+• Sun-dried tomatoes - This gives the spinach pasta with chicken a real burst of tomato flavour and a little splash of the oil from the jar adds extra flavour too.

 • Artichoke hearts - Not only do these add flavour, but some extra chunky texture to the dish.